andriesniemandt/rusty-weather/README.md

-# Weather CLI - Rust
+# Rusty Weather

-A basic Rust CLI that integrates with the OpenWeatherAPI
+A basic Rust CLI that integrates with the OpenWeatherAPI.

 ## Getting started